higlass/higlass/docs/developer.rst

 Cheat Codes
 ===========

 Cheat codes are meant to expose functionality that shouldn't otherwise be available.
-They can be activated by typing a string when a higlass window is visible.
+They can be activated by passing `cheatCodesEnabled` as an option to the HiGlassComponent and then typing a string when a higlass window is visible.

 - "hgedit": Toggle the header and make the higlass component editable.